Configure a time-based lookup

-You can also define time-bounded lookups, which use the event time to define a range of time within which to match lookup records.
-For example, you could create a time-bounded lookup that matches the first lookup table record with a timestamp that falls within 10 seconds before the event timestamp.
+You can also define time-bound lookups, which use the event time to define a range of time within which to match lookup records.
+For example, you could create a time-bound lookup that matches the first lookup table record with a timestamp that falls within 10 seconds before the event timestamp.

 Defining time-based lookups

 To create a simple time-based lookup, add the following lines to your lookup stanza in

 Here are the definitions of these settings.

 ||Identifies the field in the lookup table that represents the timestamp.
 The search processor applies the first matching entry in descending order.

 |Defaults to an empty string, because lookups are not time-based by default.|

 This is the Unix epoch time value in seconds (